 You can try handing out flyers at your event venue a week or two in advance and engage with people about the activity coming up (this may not be worthwhile if it is a quiet site with few visitors).
 Flyers are great for handing out to people at an event to promote the next activity coming up.
 Also, ask partner organisations/attractions to have flyers available if they have similar events during your lead-in.

 Bulk, ‘scatter-gun’ distribution of posters and flyers in the high street or elsewhere is probably not the best use of your time and could even damage the image of your project.
 The same can be true of delivering them door to door; the exception to this is if an activity is very focused on residents’ concerns, or changes in a particular neighbourhood (for example, a workshop to consult on designs for a new park) then you can target the households in the relevant area.

 7. Give people something to take away

 Finally, when an event is over, offer participants a pack to take with them.
 Contents should include an events programme booklet, a flyer for the next upcoming activity, a feedback form for your monitoring and a pre-paid envelope for its return.
 Literature specific to the site could also be included.
 If it was a children’s event, you could add a fun activity sheet or branded items like badges or stationery.
+Items should be sustainably produced.
 Before participants head off, have a booking sheet handy for the next activity and offer them the opportunity to sign up early.